Chart Color Schemes

 Yarram is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Yarram, as per the latest Census, 85.1% of dwellings were houses, with the remaining 14.9% being semi-detached, apartments, or other types.
-In comparison, Non-Metro Vic had 91.9% houses and 8.1% other dwellings.
+Yarram's dwelling structures, as per the latest Census, consisted of 85.1% houses and 14.9% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compared to Non-Metro Vic.'s 91.9% houses and 8.1% other dwellings.
 Home ownership in Yarram stood at 52.7%, with mortgaged dwellings at 23.1% and rented ones at 24.1%.
-The median monthly mortgage repayment was $1,083, lower than Non-Metro Vic's average of $1,300.
-Median weekly rent in Yarram was $225, compared to Non-Metro Vic's $260.
-Nationally, Yarram's mortgage repayments were significantly lower at $1,083 vs Australia's $1,863, and rents were substantially below the national figure of $375.
+The median monthly mortgage repayment was $1,083, below Non-Metro Vic.'s average of $1,300.
+Median weekly rent in Yarram was $225, compared to Non-Metro Vic.'s $260.
+Nationally, Yarram's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing